matthewgallina/smockin/README.md

     Please note any mocks that we're created prior to enabling 'Multi User Mode' will be automatically owned by the 'system admin' user.

-    Mock endpoints are uniquely distinguished between users, by being served from a context path based on the user's username.
-For example the user 'bob' would access a mock endpoint 'GET /hello' they had created like so:
+    In 'multiple user mode', mock endpoints are uniquely distinguished between users by being served from a context path based on the user's username.
+To give an example of this, say the user 'bob' creates the mock HTTP endpoint 'GET /hello', once the mock server has been started this will be accessed like so:

         curl -i -X GET http://localhost:8001/bob/hello

-    The one exception to this convention is where mocks are created by system admin user, whose endpoints are served directly from the root context path like so:
+    The system admin user, however will continue to access their endpoints directly from the root context path like so:

         curl -i -X GET http://localhost:8001/hello